Jiayi Pan

 Yifei Zhou, Andrea Zanette, Jiayi Pan, Sergey Levine, Aviral Kumar.
 ICML 2024.

-We present ArCHer, a framework for building multi-turn RL algorithms for training LLM agents.
-It preserves the flexibility of existing single-turn RL methods for LLMs like PPO, while accommodating multiple turns, long horizons, and delayed rewards effectively.
+We present ArCHer, a new framework of multi-turn RL algorithms for training LM agents.
+It preserves the flexibility of mainstream single-turn LM RL methods like PPO, while effectively handling multiple turns, long horizons, and delayed rewards.

 ArCHer: Training Language Model Agents via Hierarchical Multi-Turn RL